trambarhq/relaks-media-capture-example/README.md

 `onClose` is called when the dialog box should close. `onCapture` is called after a video is captured.
 Simple.

 In the constructor we create an instance of `RelaksMediaCapture`.
-This object will be handling the details of video recording.
+This object will deal with the particulars of video recording.

 ```javascript
 constructor(props) {